joshua-ong/AmbulanceDeployment/README.md

 ### How to run

 Plotting is done in python and jupyter notebooks.
-To run, you need results from the simulation enginge.
+To run, you need results from the simulation engine.

 ### Outputs